kyiwsr/kyiwsr/README.md

 ## Irham.
 ## I am Student of Multimedia University.

-I'm currently ✨ working on ✨:

-📑My assignments which consist of : Developing game, application & website

-🧑‍🏭My personal website

--

 📕I’m currently learning Information System

+🧑‍🏭I'm currently ✨ working on ✨:

+📑Assignments which consist of : Developing game, application & website

+💻Personal website

+⚒️Here are a few technologies I’ve been working with recently:
+- HTML
+- CSS
+- JavaScript(ES6+)
+- Java

 <!--
 **kyiwsr/kyiwsr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.